-22 Tips on Storytelling from Pixar
+22 Tips on the Pixar Storytelling Formula

 - You admire a character for trying more than for their successes.

 - You gotta keep in mind what's interesting to you as an audience, not what's fun to do as a writer.
 They can be v. different.

 - Trying for theme is important, but you won't see what the story is actually about til you're at the end of it.
 Now rewrite.

 - Once upon a time there was ___.
 Every day, ___.
 One day ___.
 Because of that, ___.
 Because of that, ___.
 Until finally ___.